ifandelse/machina.js/README.md

 In addition to the state/handler definitions, the above code example as shows that this particular FSM will start in the `offline` state, and can generate a `CustomerSyncComplete` custom event.

+AllowedTransitions is an array of states that a state can transition to.
+If you don't specify allowedTransitions then a state can transition to any state. fsm.transition will check if the transition is allowed.
+If it is not allowed INVALIDSTATE event is fired.

 The `verifyState` and `applicationOffline` methods are custom to this instance of the FSM, and are not, of course, part of machina by default.

 You can see in the above example that anytime the FSM handles an event, it first checks to see if the state needs to be transitioned between offline and online (via the `verifyState` call).
 States can also have `_onEnter` and `_onExit` methods. `_onEnter` is fired immediately after the FSM transitions into that state and `_onExit` is fired immediately before transitioning to a new state.